Incubating an Eco-Business

 Incidentally, that venture led to an unexpected twist, a new company called EcoLight, that last month landed him an account with the Thayer School to upgrade the incandescent bulbs in Cummings Hall.

-Morris first incorporated his business plan for homeowners and small business owners in the Upper Valley region as part of his ENGG 390 M.E.M.
+Morris, who cofounded Cirquility with economics major Camila Hernandez ’14 and Ben Townsend ’13, first incorporated his business plan for homeowners and small business owners in the Upper Valley region as part of his ENGG 390 M.E.M.
 Project with Director of the M.E.M.
 Program Robert Graves and further developed Cirquility from the basement of the Whittemore Building.

-With funds from Peter Barris T'77, the Barris Incubator program supports and facilitates startups at Tuck and throughout Dartmouth for a semester, and longer when granted.
-Each semester three teams of students receive financial support, an office space, entrepreneurial guidance from the school's professors, experts and regional investors, as well as the opportunity to regularly present their progress to professors.
+With funds from Peter Barris Tu’77, the Barris Incubator program supports and facilitates startups at Tuck and throughout Dartmouth for a semester, and longer when granted.
+Each semester three teams of students receive financial support, an office space, entrepreneurial guidance from the school’s professors, experts and regional investors, as well as the opportunity to regularly present their progress to professors.
 Additionally, they are required to participate in a business plan competition.

 Cirquility went on to replace the incandescent bulbs with LED bulbs at two area homes and four businesses, including the Canoe Club on Main Street in Hanover.
 “Just from upgrading to LED bulbs, a typical mid sized upscale restaurant could save $50,000 a year, while a pizzeria upgrading from fluorescent tubes might save $10,000,” says Morris.